 Strafford Village Farm is a small, diversified family farm tucked along the winding West Branch of the Ompomponussac River in Strafford, Vermont.
 We raise vegetables, flowers, and herbs as well as beef, lamb, and pork on 178 acres of pristine Vermont countryside.
 Using a management-intensive, grass-based system, we raise and sell heritage breed pork, grassfed beef, pastured broilers (seasonally), and grassfed lamb.
-We also raise beautiful, homegrown heirloom and hybrid vegetables, flowers, and herbs that have been naturally grown (without synthetic pesticides, herbicides, or chemical fertilizers) and we market these through our small CSA (community supported agriculture) group and at our farm stand.
-The farm is currently awaiting a conservation easement on one hundred acres through the Vermont Land Trust.
+We also raise beautiful, homegrown heirloom and hybrid vegetables, flowers, and herbs that have been naturally grown (without synthetic pesticides, herbicides, or chemical fertilizers) and we market these through our small CSA (community supported agriculture) group and at our on-farm market.
+The farm conserved one hundred acres through the Vermont Land Trust in June 2019.

 We are committed to the practice of growing great, tasty food for the local community, nourishing and building healthy soil with responsible, sustainable farm practices, and creating a space that we live and work in that contributes to the overall well-being of our community.